nystins/CISC3160/lab2/README.md

 # Lab 2 and 3

-GOAL: to build a grade calculator where user input Q (quizz), M (midterm), F (final Exam).
-And it will calculate and spit out the letter grade the student
+GOAL: To build a grade calculator where user input Q (quizz), M (midterm), F (final Exam).
+After the user inputs the grades the student received for the respected field, it will calculate and spit out the letter grade the student